Deanna Rose Children's Farmstead: History

-The origins of the Deanna Rose Children's Farmstead can be traced back to 1971, when the city of Overland Park acquired the land that would eventually become the farmstead, initially designated as Community Park.
-The Farmstead officially opened to the public on Memorial Day weekend in 1978, featuring a petting zoo and a modest collection of animals, including miniature horses, Shetland ponies, goats, sheep, calves, and chickens, alongside a vegetable garden and a silo slide.
+The Deanna Rose Children's Farmstead traces back to 1971, when Overland Park purchased the land for what was originally planned as a community park.
+The farmstead officially opened over Memorial Day weekend in 1978.
+It featured a petting zoo with a small group of animals (including miniature horses, Shetland ponies, goats, sheep, calves, and chickens) alongside a vegetable garden and a silo slide.
 In its inaugural year, the facility attracted approximately 11,000 visitors.

-On May 27, 1985, the Farmstead was renamed to honor Deanna Rose, an officer with the Overland Park Police Department, who was the department's first officer to die in the line of duty.
+On May 27, 1985, the Farmstead was renamed to honor Deanna Rose, an officer with the Overland Park Police Department, who was the department's first officer to die in the line of duty in January of that year.

-In 1996, the facility established the Friends of the Farmstead organization as a not-for-profit entity to aid in fundraising for future projects and programs.
+In 1996, the farmstead established Friends of the Farmstead as a non-profit organization to help raise funds for future projects and programs.
 A significant expansion project began in 2000, resulting in the addition of several new attractions, including the fishing shack and Grandpa Bob’s fishing pond.
 Over the following years, other features were introduced, such as the one-room schoolhouse, Kanza Indian encampment, Prairie Playground, tractor track, dairy barn, and Main Street.

-In 2009, a new entrance building was opened to enhance visitor access.
-The Ben Craig administration building was completed in 2018, providing additional space for staff, a new concession area, and family restrooms.
+In 2009, a new, larger entrance building was opened to expand visitor access.
+The Ben Craig administration building was completed in 2018 to provide additional space for staff, a new concession area, and family restrooms.

+In 2010, the farmstead began charging admission fees for certain dates and times.

 In 2014, the site began hosting an elaborate Christmas light display around the Christmas Holiday Season.

 In 2021, Mackenzie’s Island was opened, featuring a water wheel and gazebo overlooking the fishing pond, and a new mining shack was introduced in 2023.